adamkali/Neorg.Documentation.Lambda/README.md

 4. **Container fails to start**
    - Check logs: `docker logs neorg-converter`
    - Ensure port 8080 isn't already in use
+   - If you see "exec format error", try building with `--platform linux/amd64`
+   - Verify the Go binary was built correctly with proper package naming

 ### Logs